In this post I outline some of the best, easiest and cheapest options for short term accommodation and apartment renting in Chiang Mai, Thailand.

 It sounds super simple, but even then, making the decision of where to stay those first few days isn’t easy.
 Which areas are good?
 Where do people hang out?
 What if the place I pick is terrible?!

-In this blog post, I outline some of the best and easiest options for short term accommodation in Chiang Mai.
+In this blog post, I outline some of the best and easiest options for short term accommodation in Chiang Mai, Thailand.
 I will tell you places you can just turn up and move in, accommodation that you can book online, and even places that you can stay in to give you a taste of longer term accommodation.
 All accommodation and prices listed are for rooms, I never recommend hostels or shared rooms.

 Short Term Accommodation in Nimman Area Chiang Mai